-While at initial glance, depending on your age and circumstances, £1,055,000 may appear to be a figure too distant for concern, there are factors that you need to consider to determine how the pension lifetime allowance may really impact upon you.
+While at initial glance, depending on your age and circumstances, £1,055,000 may appear to be a figure too distant for concern, there are factors that you need to consider to determine how the pension lifetime allowance may really impact upon vou.

-Courtesy of auto-enrolment, career moves, promotions with their stepped up contributions, private pensions and even death-in-service schemes (many people have several pensions), it's possible to have numerous pots of money consistently and significantly accruing into the pension reserve, only to immediately be forced to relinquish up to 55% on any excess - when it may have been avoidable.
+Courtesy of auto-enrolment, moves, promotions with their stepped up contributions, private pensions and even death-in-service schemes (many people have several pensions), it's possible to have numerous pots of money consistently and significantly accruing into the pension reserve, only to immediately be forced to relinquish up to 55% on any excess - when it may have been avoidable.

 You can try and calculate the pension lifetime allowance for yourself, however the method will differ depending on whether you have defined contribution or defined benefit (final salary) pension schemes.
-The scheme providers will also carry out benefit crystallization event calculations (BCE) each time benefits are drawn from a registered pension scheme to ensure that any tax charges due are applied and this complicates matters further - you could be faced with a surprise tax bill. according to the latest Treasury data, the British public paid £20 million of lifetime allowance tax charges in 2011/12 but a colossal £110 million in 2016/17.
-Future tax grabs could increase at a similar rate.
+The scheme providers will also carry out benefit crystallization event calculations (BCE) each time benefits are drawn from a registered pension scheme to ensure that any tax charges due are applied and this complicates matters further - you could be faced with a surprise tax bill.